horeaporutiu/VSCodeTutorialBlockchain/README.md

 ## Step 7.
 Adding an Identity
 ![packageFile](/docs/addIdentityScript.gif)

+**Please note that the gifs are a bit outdated from this step, and have a folder called VSCodeLocalNetwork, but yours should be named VSCodeTutorialBlockchain.
+All commands are the same.**

 Now that we have exported our certificate and private key, and we have a script to create a digital identity, we are ready to add members to our network.